 NICM is involved in an expanding program of postgraduate studies offered by supervised research, and our students create a vibrant core of activity in the institute.
-Read more about NICM Higher Degree Research in NICM's HDR Brochure (opens in a new window).
+Read more about NICM Higher Degree Research in NICM's HDR brochure (PDF, 742.95 KB) (opens in a new window).

 Bachelor of Health Science / Master of Traditional Chinese Medicine

 Traditional Chinese Medicine (TCM) is one of many disciplines within the School of Science and Health that is located on the Western Sydney University Campbelltown campus.
 The course equips graduates to become nationally registered practitioners of TCM and work within the health care system as independent primary care practitioners.
 Usage and acceptance of TCM, Chinese medicine (CM) used exchangeably (both acupuncture and Chinese herbal medicine) is expanding and TCM is making a unique contribution to many fields of health, specifically musculoskeletal problems, women's health, chronic illness, an adjunct to biomedical treatments, prevention and promotion of wellness.
 Students are challenged offered opportunities to learn a mix biomedical sciences, TCM theory and many practical clinical skills.

-The Bachelor of Health Science is an undergraduate 3-year course, with a fourth year of study required for the Masters degree.
+The Bachelor of Health Science is an undergraduate three year course, with a fourth year of study required for the Masters degree.

 Find out more about the Bachelor of Health Science / Master of Traditional Chinese Medicine. (opens in a new window)